2024-2025

 Erik Zitser, Duke University

-This event is co-sponsored by the USC Department of Slavic Literature and Languages and the USC-Huntington Early Modern Studies Institute.
+This event is co-sponsored by the USC Department of Slavic Literature and Languages; the USC Van Hunnick History Department; the USC-Huntington Early Modern Studies Institute; the USC Visual Studies Research Institute; the USC Center for International Studies; and the USC Levan Institute for the Humanities.

 An online screening by Feuchtwanger Memorial Library